-[†] Supported only in ftServer 4900 and 6900 systems with the PCI-Express (PCIe) riser assembly.
+† Supported only in ftServer systems with the PCI-Express (PCIe) riser assembly, which is optional in ftServer 49x0 systems and standard in ftServer 69x0 systems.

 To plan a site for a system on which Automated Uptime Layer for VMware vSphere-based ftServer Systems is installed, see the previous chapters in this manual.
 Also, see the following manuals: